Our Guide to Namibia

-Built at the foot of a mountain facing west, the property benefits from spectacular sunset views.
-The camp comprises 15 thatch and canvas chalets each built on a wooden platform to provide maximum airflow.
-For outdoor enthusiasts, mattresses can be placed on a star gazing platform on top of each room so that guests can sleep under the stars and enjoy the gentle desert breezes.
+Built at the foot of a mountain facing west, Kulala Desert Lodge benefits from spectacular sunset views over the distant dunes of Sossusvlei.
+The lodge comprises 23 thatch and canvas chalets each built on a wooden platform to provide maximum airflow.
+In the warmer months, mattresses can be placed on a star gazing platform on top of each room so that guests can sleep under the stars and enjoy the gentle desert breezes.

 There are no special child care facilities available at Kulala Desert Lodge.
 However, children of all ages are welcome and the lodge has a family room.